Builder Licensing (Online)

 Yes, a CHBA BC manual is included in the course enrollment fees.

-Exceptions: For BC Building Code Part 1 and 2, students must have access to their own copy of the BC Building Code (available for purchase through www.bccodes.ca).
+Exceptions: For BC Building Code Part 1 and 2, students must have access to their own copy of the BC Building Code (available for purchase through www.bccodes.ca) or download a PDF version in advance.

 • Student manuals are printed and shipped on demand, once a student enrolls in a course online.
 Students are responsible for ensuring that an up-to-date mailing address is provided upon initial enrollment.
-Once a textbook is ready to be shipped, students will automatically receive an email with a Canada Post tracking number.
+Once a textbook is shipped, a Canada Post tracking number will be added to the student's profile.

 • Please note that a Canadian shipping address is required.
 Course materials will not be shipped outside of Canada.